PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-12 05:36:03
+Last updated: 2024-04-12 05:37:42
-Random Quote: Nobody exists on purpose.
-Nobody belongs anywhere.
-We're all going to die.
-Come watch TV? - Morty Smith
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a